wxwern/cs2103t-tp/docs/UserGuide.md

 * Any parameter names not following the required format will be treated as data input, so an input like *"-5 degrees"* will work.

-* Although Jobby's syntax resembles the usual Unix syntax, you should not quote your text, and you should not leave a trailing `=`.
+* <span class="expert pill">Expert</span> Although Jobby's syntax resembles the usual Unix syntax, you should not quote your text, and you should not leave a trailing `=`.

 </div>